dsc-courses/practice.dsc10.com/problems/su22-final/q8-oren-stats.md

 **Answer: ** `a + 1.75 * b / np.sqrt(c)`

 Recall that a 92% confidence interval means an interval that consists of the middle 92% of the distribution.
 In other words, we want to "chop" off 4% from either end of the ditribution.
-Thus to get the right endpoint, we want the value corresponding to the 96th percentile, or `mean + 1.75 * (std of population / np.sqrt(sample size)` or `a + 1.75 * b / np.sqrt(c)` (we divide by `np.sqrt(c)` due to the central limit theorem).
-Note, that the second line of information that was given `stats.norm.cdf(1.4)` is irrelavant to this particular problem.
+Thus to get the right endpoint, we want the value corresponding to the 96th percentile in the mean dog price distribution, or `mean + 1.75 * (SD of population / np.sqrt(sample size)` or `a + 1.75 * b / np.sqrt(c)` (we divide by `np.sqrt(c)` due to the central limit theorem).
+Note that the second line of information that was given `stats.norm.cdf(1.4)` is irrelavant to this particular problem.

 <average>48</average>